lin-lin-miao/HST-More-Language/README/EN.md

 After adding, it can be automatically recognized or manually switched within the application

-switching position:
+Switching position:
 更多>设置>语言:
-more>SET UP>LANGUAGE:
+MORE>SETTLING>LANGUAGE:

-directory structure:
+Directory structure:

 - /storage/emulated/0/HadesTool
   - resAccount